redoapp/bazel-util/README.md

 </details>

-Note that bazel-watchrun relies on an aspect, and therefore still requires adding the rivet_bazel_util repository to the workspace.
+Note that bazel-watchrun relies on an aspect, and therefore still requires adding the bazel_util repository to the workspace.

-## Features

 ### bazel-mrun